 Barry Hart's illness a 'delaying tactic'

-An illness that prevented ex-lawyer Barry Hart from defending himself at a disciplinary hearing was merely another delaying tactic which he attempted to "cloak in respectability", lawyers representing the Law Society say.
+An illness that prevented ex-lawyer Barry Hart from defending himself at a disciplinary hearing yesterday were merely another delaying tactic which he attempted to "cloak in respectability", lawyers representing the law society say.

-Their comments come after the first day of the hearing at the High Court in Auckland of an appeal by Hart against being struck off as a barrister.
+Their comments came after the first day of an appeal at the High Court in Auckland by Hart against being struck off as a barrister.
 A 46-year veteran of criminal defence law, Hart was found guilty of professional misconduct earlier this year at an undefended hearing.

 The Lawyers and Conveyancers Disciplinary Tribunal found that Hart had overcharged fees, obstructed an Auckland District Law Society investigation and did not pay the full amount to a private investigator he had hired.

 Lawyers for Hart, who also faces bankruptcy proceedings later this week after ANZ Bank went after him for $30 million, told the court there had been a miscarriage of justice because he was not able to defend himself.

 A doctor's certificate stating Hart was "unfit to work" was provided to the tribunal, but the doctor refused to appear at the hearing to explain the certificate further and so the hearing went ahead undefended.

 Law Society lawyer Paul Collins said the doctor's certificate was insufficient to force an adjournment.